An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

 “There is evidence to suggest possible increased cancer risks for frequent, long-term hair dye use in specific populations,” the study said.

-However, a September 2020 study published in the journal BMJ that assessed data of more than 117,000 women reported no links between hair dye use and most types of cancers except for a few.
+However, a September 2020 study published in The BMJ, which analyzed data from more than 117,000 women, reported no links between hair dye use and most types of cancer, except for a few.

 The women initially had no cancer and used permanent hair dyes, with researchers following them for 36 years.